sec-researcher/siem-db-connector/README.md

 ### 3.[[comp]]
+Comp stands for complicated, this property define the name of complicated query this name should be unique
 ```
 name="comp1"
 ```
-Comp stands for complicated, this property define the name of complicated query this name should be unique
+Define result format, comp1 will be replace with the result of [[comp.log_sources]].name="comp1" and so on
 ```
 result="compq1, cat=compq2,"
 ```
-Define result format, comp1 will be replace with the result of [[comp.log_sources]].name="comp1" and so on
+This is a log_sources object, full description of properties is available at above(num 2).
 ```
 [[comp.log_sources]]
 name="compq1"